al-mister-dog/big-o/README.md

 This function sorts an array using the bubble sort algorithm.
 It has a quadratic execution time because it compares each element in the input array to every other element in the array.

 ### O(n!) - Factorial Time
-An algorithm with O(n!) time complexity has an execution time that increases factorially with the size of the input.
-Here’s an example:
+An algorithm with O(n!) time complexity has an execution time that increases factorially with the size of the input:
 ```javascript
 //javascript
 function permutation(str) {